austinbuilds/Emberjs-Docs-Application/README.md

 - Fetching remote data from the model hook
 - Adapting server data
 - Loops and local variables in templates with `{{#each}}`

+### Chapter 9

+- Routes with dynamic segments
+- Links with dynamic segments
+- Component tests with access to the router
+- Accessing parameters from dynamic segments
+- Sharing common setup code between tests

+### Chapter 10

+- Splattributes and the class attribute
+- The router service
+- Ember services vs. global variables
+- Mocking services in tests

+### Chapter 11

+- Ember Data models
+- Testing models
+- Loading models in routes
+- The Ember Data store
+- Working with adapters and serializers

 ## :computer: Technologies Demonstrated